Home Office Deduction: Simplified vs. Regular Method

 - The square footage of your office and total home (include a simple floor plan sketch)

-- Photos of your dedicated workspace
+- Photos of your dedicated workspace (take new photos at the start of each year)

 - A log of business use if the space is also used for non-business purposes (though exclusive use is the standard test)